jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 For this case, the dendrogram is still as same as the original one, except that the positions of dendrogram leaves are slightly adjusted by the gaps between slices.
-(There is no dashed lines, because here the dendrogram is calcualted as a complete one and there is no parent dendrogram or children dendrograms.)
+(There is no dashed lines, because here the dendrogram is calcualted as a complete one and there is no parent dendrogram or child dendrograms.)

 ```r